-There is no evidence showing how many job ads placed are real or a code of ethics for recruitment standards.
+There is no evidence showing how many job ads placed are real nor a standard code of ethics for recruitment.

 When business removes pay information from a job advert it’s because they want you to apply ‘blind.’
 Applicants who know less and who don’t know how to find the information, or how to exert a negotiating advantage – will accept less pay.